splunk/public-o11y-docs/infrastructure/use-navigators.rst

 View navigators using alerts
 ---------------------------------------------

-When you are investigating an alert, you can click :guilabel:`Infrastructure` in the Next Steps section of the modal window displaying that alert to open the related Infrastructure Monitoring navigator without losing contextual metadata from the alert.
+When you are investigating an alert, you can refer at a glance to :guilabel:`Infrastructure` in the Next Steps section of the modal window displaying that alert to find a link to the related Infrastructure Monitoring navigator, and then click on the provided link to open the navigator without losing contextual metadata from the alert.
 Relevant metadata is automatically passed to the navigator.

-Variable data passed from alerts to navigators includes the time that the alert occurred, the name of the alerting entity (for example, K8.ClusterName, K8.NodeName, or K8.PodName), and the name of the metric that triggered the alert by crossing a designated threshold.
+Variable data passed from alerts to navigators includes the time that the alert occurred, and relevant metrics and properties from the alert.

 By linking alerts in real time with the navigators that triggered them, the  "alert to navigator" experience makes troubleshooting faster.